Applying

 Will applying hurt your chances?

 Worth asking each school directly, because policies differ.
 Some are need-blind, meaning they decide admission without looking at whether you've asked for aid.
 Others are need-aware, meaning your request can be part of the picture.
-Most schools will tell you their policy plainly if you ask, and knowing it helps you decide how to approach each one.
-What's true everywhere: the right school wants your student, and a school that would think less of a family for needing help has told you something useful about itself.
+Most schools will tell you their policy if you ask, and knowing it helps you decide how to approach each one.
+Everywhere, though, the right school wants your student, and a school that would think less of a family for needing help has told you something useful about itself.

 Don't rule a school out before the offer